The New Year is upon us!

 The start of this year of travel is really busy for me.

-In the next couple months, I’m visiting Spain, Portugal, France, and Italy. ( Whew – wipe sweat from brow)
+In the next couple months, I’m visiting Spain (making these Spanish quotes come to life), Portugal, France, and Italy. ( Whew – wipe sweat from brow)

 Then I will head straight to China where I will start slowing down my travel for the rest of the year.